suspex30/CricFetch/README.md

 # CricFetch

-**CricFetch** is an intuitive tool developed by Amitesh that brings you the latest cricket news headlines and allows users to search for news on various cricket topics.
+**CricFetch** is an intuitive tool developed that brings you the latest cricket news headlines and allows users to search for news on various cricket topics.
 By sourcing information from trusted platforms like **ESPN** and **NDTV Sports**, CricFetch ensures you stay updated with the most accurate and comprehensive cricket news.

 ## Features